AakashDev-17/YogaBuddy-FRT-Internship-project/README.md

 # YogaBuddy-FRT-Internship-project

+**Problem Statement:**

+In today's scenario, most of us are doing our work from home, which agerlly affects our health, and causes many problem and makes us unfit.
+So to help us in this situation there should be a website that should contain solution to all the health related problem using YOGA and PRANAYAMAS.
+So, in this project I have designed a website named "YogaBuddy" that provide solution to day to day health related issues using Yoga asanas and Pranayamas.

 **Project Description:**

 The website provides carefully picked yoga asanas and pranayamas for health problems which can be practiced by all age group to get relief from pain and maintain a healthy life.
 There is a section of QnA also that is actually a BOT, which will help to communicate more easily.